alexjonestech/pairwise-sorter/README.md

 which you may recognize as identical to the one above, but with each element of the sum replaced with the smallest one.
 The algorithm/proof for this one is a bit more complicated, but is a bit more efficient for the cases it covers.
 It's actually an algorithm for getting the Kth top item from the list, and the unsorted (K-1)st to 1st top items pop out for free.
 This is not implemented here since it's not exactly the case I wanted to consider, but I may add it in later anyways.

+## Where can I read more about these kinds of algorithms?
+Donald Knuth's "The Art of Computer Programming" is the go-to resource for all your algorithm needs.
+This particular class of problems is covered in Volume 3, Chapter 5.3.3, aptly named "Minimum-Comparison Selection" (at least in the 1998 2nd edition printing).
+I highly recommend anyone interested in algorithm design to flip through these texts.
+They are absolutely massive (just Volume 3 is nearly 800 pages!), and reading them front to back is a daunting task to say the least.
+However, it's not too hard to jump in to any section that sounds interesting and learn a new algorithm or two. any point